 Yes, these two premium writing checkers have a free option.
 But in both cases, you only get limited checking for very basic errors.

 Unfortunately, highly accurate grammar checking apps, particularly for long documents like a book, will cost you.

-But there are some worthwhile free alternatives you can try.
+But there are some worthwhile free alternatives to Grammarly you can try.
 Most are limited to checking around 1,000 words.
 So you might need to split your texts for some apps.

 The Hemingway app is one of the really popular free writing checkers.
 It’s not a grammar checker, but it will help you polish your writing.

 Slick Write is another similar free app to try.

 The other option you have is to use the grammar and spell checker in your word processor.
 They are not fantastic, but they can help you find common writing errors.

 You can compare the best options in our earlier article listing the best free and paid grammar checkers.

 I must admit that I have never seen a reason to use either of these popular note-taking apps.
 And especially not the premium versions.